FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 Duplicating the track will result in the same issue.
 So you should manually place the device on each new track you create, although you can still duplicate your track ( if needed ) and simply delete the device and place a new one on the track.

+- **Undo/Redo:**

+Usually in SPAT Revolution we currently cannot do undo/redo action, but in Live with this device it does work!
+As long as the action you are backtracking is something that has been oparated inside Ableton Live directly.

 - **SEND - LAP:** (in the Alternate Versions folder)

 The LAP version is exactly the same but is programmed to have the Local Audio Path activated right of the start if you prefer working with this instead of virtual audio drivers.